-Here’s a checklist to prepare your executives before sales calls.
+Here’s a sales process checklist to prepare your executives before sales calls.
 As sales professionals, it’s our job to ensure we’re driving flawless sales execution.
 We recommend every sales professional follow this checklist and the sales process best practices before engaging executives in sales calls and customer meetings.

 Following this checklist will improve the quality of your meetings and win rates.
 Also, your buyer’s will see a united front which reveals what it’s like working with your company.
 You’ll be a better salesperson and your executives at your company will enjoy working with you more than other salespeople at your team because you’re organized and better prepared.

-Checklist For SalesPeople To Prepare Executives
+Checklist For Salespeople To Prepare Executives

 #1: Define roles for everyone attending the meeting including your executives.
 All meeting attendees should understand precisely what each person’s role is.
 Everyone should also know who owns which parts of the meeting including a simple thing like who will kickoff the meeting once everyone sits down at the start.